The 2017 New Mexico Humane Conference:

 Screening begins 7:30 pm, Q&A follows the screening at 8:30 pm.

-Shuttles available from the Conference Hotel – Embassy Suites beginning 5:45 pm and will also transport attendees back to the hotel after the screening.
+Shuttles will be available from the Conference Hotel – Embassy Suites beginning at 5:45 pm and will also transport attendees back to the hotel after the screening.

 Enjoy your stay in Albuquerque at our conference hotel – the Embassy Suites Albuquerque Hotel & Spa!

 - $129/night for triple occupancy

 - $139/night for quad occupancy